dlang/phobos/phobos/Design.md

 - User code must be able to use v2 and v3 capabilities in the same project, however, there may be instances of incompatibility as v2 types are not support in v3 and vice versa.

 ## Phobos 3

+This section is a list of design principles and goals that we have established for Phobos 3.

 ### Hybrid single-root/multi-trunk package design